robomasterhkust/ros_environment/README.md

 https://github.com/gaowenliang/ELEC5660_lab_code

 ## Multi-machine debugging
 Two ros machines, one Intel Nuc, one TX2.

 Follow the guide line here: https://askubuntu.com/questions/22835/how-to-network-two-ubuntu-computers-using-ethernet-without-a-router.

 Set the ip address of nuc to be `10.0.0.2`, tx2 to be `10.0.0.1`.
 Nuc is the ros master.

 `export ROS_MASTER_URI=http://10.0.0.2:11311` on both computers.

-To debug using another ROS machine, using multimachine by modifying the `/etc/hosts` abd setting three environment variables in the `~/.bashrc`
+To debug using another ROS machine, using multimachine by modifying the `/etc/hosts` and setting three environment variables in the `~/.bashrc`

 On both machines, add the ip address of the itself and the slave in the `/etc/hosts`, for instance, like this: